 We’re working on a new digital home for YouTern, and we couldn’t be more excited!

-Despite the many challenges they’ve faced over the past few years, I remain a huge fan of LinkedIn.
+Despite the many challenges they’ve faced over the past few years, Mark Babbitt remains a huge fan of LinkedIn.

 We tell our community members all the time: “If there is something you need to learn about building a great career or someone you would like to meet, start and end on LinkedIn.”